Automorphisms of profinite mapping class groups: Homomorphisms between outer automorphism groups of procongruence mapping class groups

 \subsection{Injective functorial homomorphisms}

 There is a third natural homomorphism between outer $\I$-automorphism groups of procongruence mapping class groups which we need to consider.
-For $S$ a hyperbolic surface and $P\in S$, there is an associated procongruence Birman short exact sequence (cf.\ Corollary~4.7 in \cite{congtop}):
+For $S$ a closed hyperbolic surface of genus $\geq 2$ and $P\in S$, let us consider the associated procongruence Birman short exact sequence (cf.\ \cite[Corollary~4.7]{congtop}):